ScottSyms/RustAISe/README.md

 _The desired output: JSON packet preserving original data alongside derived elements._

-It's straightforward to use REGEX searches to pull out the human readable data in the sentence, but much of the vital ship information is encoded the six-bit _payload_ near the end of the sentence.
+It's straightforward to use REGEX to extract the human readable data in the sentence, but much of the vital ship information is encoded in the six-bit _payload_ near the end of the sentence.

-This involves converting the text to a binary string, extracting some of the bits and casting the result as a string, or an integer.
+Reading this data involves converting the payload to a binary number, carving out a subset of the bits and casting the result as a string, or an integer.

 <<Diagram>>

-## Sizing up the program with Rust

 The program I wrote uses threads to distribute the workload over all available computer cores with message passing channels relaying the data between threads.
-The processing is divided into three pools: the first is a single threaded process that reads a source file of AIS data, inserts the data into a struct field, and passes the struct to a pool of threads that does the initial parsing through a channel.
+The processing is divided into three pools: the first is a single threaded process that reads a source file of AIS data, inserts each line into a struct field, and passes the struct to a pool of threads that does the initial parsing through a channel.

 The receiving thread parses the single line position messages, and forwards the results to a file writer as a JSON packet.
 Multiline sentences are passed to a second pool of threads that cache and reassemble sentence fragments.
 Again these results are forwarded to the file writer as a JSON string.

 ## Walking through the program

-The following notes are some of the observations I made attacking the problem from the perspective of a Python programmer.
+The following are some observations I made attacking the problem from the perspective of a Python programmer.

-### Crates and "deterministic" compiling
+### Crates and version pinning

 Rust makes use of a well thought out packaging system called _crates_.
-Package dependencies and build directives can be explicitly specified in this file.
+Package dependencies and build directives can be specified in this file.

 ```
 [package]